Domestic Water Recirculation Systems Part 8: Mixing Valves

 PERFORMANCE CONDITIONS:

-Imagine you are riding a 5 speed bicycle up an incline and you have set the gear for the incline and effort.
-You pedal away and work harder if the incline increases a bit and ease off if it drops a bit.
+Imagine you are riding a 5-speed bicycle up an incline and you have set the gear for the incline and effort.
+You pedal away and work harder if the incline increases a bit and ease off if the incline drops a bit.
 You are able to maintain the same speed.
 But now the incline suddenly rises significantly and a strong wind hits your face.
 To maintain speed, you must change gears.

 Categories